mkim52-bit/Basic-API/readme.md

 # How to run

 * Open Xampp and start Apache and Mysql.
+* Create a database and table and configure pool setting in app.js
-* Type 'node app.js' to start listening for requests in port:3000.
+* Type 'node app.js' in terminal to start listening for requests in port:3000.
 * Use postman to test get, post, put, and delete